This course is for 2021/22 entry.

 You will also learn how to use the latest telehealth technologies that support home-based care through our unique Technology Enabled Care Studio.

-- primary and community care settings
+- nursing and care homes

 Most placements are within our 'community of practice', a partnership of healthcare providers within Central, East and North East London, which will enable you to gain a detailed understanding of the local community and how services are structured.